oddlid/opbot/README.md

 	irc.Run(nil) // pass nil as we've ran SetUpConn with cfg }
 ```
-Once the bot is in your irc channel, you can use the following commands to interact with it:
+Once the bot is in your irc channel, you can interact with it like this:

 ```
 16:57  @Oddlid | !help